Crazzy-Rabbit/GWAStoolkit/README.md

 ../GWAStoolkit --help
 ```

-Optionally, you can recompile it to fit your sustem :
+Optionally, you can recompile it to fit your system :
 ```
 cd GWAStoolkit
 make clean